Get yourself some sheet or roll film and you're ready for shooting.

 Close the hinged slot and slide the dark slide back to close the holder.

 The 4x5 sized 9x12 film holder.
-At the first glance the same as the 4x5 holder.
-Note the 9x12 sign on top.
+At the first glance the holder looks like the 4x5 holder.
+However

 Left: Note the film guide.
-4x5 inch film does not fit in the outer guides.
-Right: 9x12 film compatible to the (4x5) sized 9x12 holder and fits in the inner guides.
+The 4x5 inch film does not fit in the outer grooves.

 Left: Film is not compatible to the Plate holder.
 Note the spring in the middle.

 Right.
 This is the holder you are looking for.
-The 4x5 Sheet film holder.
+No spring in the middle and on each side a The 4x5 Sheet film holder.
 Notches on the right hand corner faces the emulsion to the lens.

 are the older Graflex Knob wind film holders and there are the newer Rapid Vance

 lever wind roll holders.
 These newer roll holders are made for film which is